oVirt/ovirt-site/source/develop/projects/proposals/ovirt-engine-disaster-recovery.md

 ## Summary

-oVirt Engine DR  is a web application, that uses Java + Ovirt API + PostgreSQL and MariaDB, to perform the task needed to recover from a Disaster Recovery.
+oVirt Engine DR  is a web application, that uses Java + Ovirt API + MariaDB, to perform the task needed to recover from a Disaster Recovery.

 ## Owner and Initial Maintainers